B.2.g. Student Health Policies

-Each time you visit Parton Center for Health and Wellness (Counseling, Health Services, and Sports Medicine), or when Parton has an interaction with a third party about you, the information is documented in a secured, password protected electronic health file that is accessible only to Parton Center for Health and Wellness staff.
-Typically, this record contains a summary of your presenting concerns and symptoms, physical exam and/or counseling intake, test results, diagnoses, counseling progress notes, treatment and plan for future course of treatment if appropriate.
-This information makes up your “health record” or personal health information, and serves as a:
+Each time you visit the Center for Health and Wellness (Counseling, Health Services, Health and Wellness Education, Integrated Care and Sports Medicine), or when staff have an interaction with a third party about you, the information is documented in a secured, password protected electronic health record that is accessible only to Center for Health and Wellness staff.
+Typically, this record contains a summary of your presenting concerns and symptoms, physical exam and/or other intake information, test results, diagnoses, progress notes, treatment summaries, referrals to other resources, and plans for future courses of treatment if appropriate.
+This information makes up your health record or personal health information, and serves as a:

 - Basis for planning your care and treatment;

 - Means of communication with other health professionals who contribute to your care;

 - Legal document describing the care you received;